Code-Institute-Submissions/portfolio-18/README.md

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for content was created by myself

 ### Media